kvncnls/react-reviews-app/README.md

 # Goals of this project:

 - Installation and use of react-icons library
-- Basic use of Math.random, Math.floor to get a random index number in an array.
+- Basic use of Math.random to get a random index number in an array.
 - Left/Right chevron buttons to see the previous/next profiles, using the profile IDs